brakmic/OpenUI5_Table_Demo/README.md

 I'm still experimenting with it, so expect some rough edges.
 However, there are a few helper modules for easier creation of tables & columns.
 To generate sample JSON-data for SAP Table I used <a href="http://www.json-generator.com/" target="_blank">JSON generator</a>.

-For Kendo UI Grid the public <a href="http://services.odata.org/V3/Northwind/Northwind.svc/" target="_blank">Northwind Service</a> was used.
+For Kendo-Grid the public <a href="http://services.odata.org/V3/Northwind/Northwind.svc/" target="_blank">Northwind Service</a> was used.

 <a href="http://requirejs.org/" target="_blank">RequireJS</a> is the module loader for all **advarics**-JavaScripts.